kergoth/OE-Signatures/README.rst

 - When constructing a ShellValue, catch RecursionError, ShellSyntaxError, and NotImplementedError.
 - When constructing a PythonValue, catch SyntaxError.
+- When constructing a value via the new_value factory, catch all of the above.

 - When resolving (or converting to a string), catch RecursionError, SyntaxError, and PythonExpansionError.